Custom made prescription foot orthotics using proprietary memory thermoplastic

 There are often links in low back problems and poor foot function.

 Research has shown a 34% reduction in back pain with the use of orthotics noted in the reference below.
 The effect of your foot strike is even felt up in your jaw with the approximately 3G's of force experienced at the foot during running becoming a 0.3G's of force at the jaw.
+So the more overload that occurs in your feet, the more overload occurs up in the rest of your body.

 There can be a lot of complications in body mechanics with over pronation or supination of the foot, from excessive muscle loading to poor joint alignment.
-Considering the many links between bones in the body, compensation will be experienced in the majority of people due to the high prevalence of inefficient foot mechanics.
+Considering the many links between bones in the body, compensation from the foot up will be experienced in the majority of people due to the high prevalence of inefficient foot mechanics.
 Orthotics therefore can have as significant benefit to the musculoskeletal system as glasses do to the public's visual systems.
 See the image below for an illustration of how more pronation on one foot effects the leg and low back.

 Arch Phys Med Rehabil.
 2017 Sep;98(9):1752-1762.
 Shoe Orthotics for the Treatment of Chronic Low Back Pain: A Randomized Controlled Trial.
 Cambron JA, Dexheimer JM, Duarte M, Freels S.